Geoff Shreeves to leave Sky Sports after more than 30 years of service as touchline Premier League reporter

 His arrival at Sky coincided with the dawn of the Premier League and, with his vast experience in the game, his voice has become a constant for football enthusiasts across three decades.

-Shreeves' pitchside presence and post-game interviews with players and managers on match-days are a staple of the coverage but he has now made the decision to leave Sky.
+Shreeves' pitchside presence and post-game interviews with players and managers on match-days are a staple of the coverage.
+The 58-year-old also presented The Debate, Sunday Supplement and The Football Show but he has now made the decision to leave Sky.

 On announcing the news, Shreeves said: "There's an old saying that you always have to know the best time to leave even the greatest party.